Texas Court Records

 TexasCourtRecords.us is not a consumer reporting agency as defined by the FCRA and does not provide consumer reports.
 All searches conducted on TexasCourtRecords.us are subject to the Terms of Service and Privacy Notice.

-What Do You Do if You Are On Trial For a Crime in Texas?
+What Do You Do If You Are On Trial For a Crime in Texas?

-What Percentage of Criminal Cases go to Trial in Texas?
+What Percentage of Criminal Cases Go To Trial in Texas?

 - The name of the person involved in the record, unless said person is a juvenile

 - The location or assumed location of the record or person involved.
-This includes information such as the city, county, or state that person resides in or was accused in.
+This includes information such as the city, county, or state where the person resides or was accused.

-When does a Criminal Defendant Have the Right to a Trial?
+When Does a Criminal Defendant Have the Right to a Trial?

 What are the Stages of a Criminal Trial in Texas?